Lahti-University-of-Technology/full-stack-course/assignments/36-setup-development-platform.md

 - **TypeScript**: Optionally provides types for better correctness and maintainability.
 - **Simple static page first**: Proves your pipeline works before adding a framework.
 This reduces confusion when debugging.
 - **Netlify site connected to GitHub**: Enables continuous deployment.
 Every push to main triggers a deploy.
-- **SvelteKit with adapter-static**: Produces a static `build` folder that Netlify can publish.
-Matches your requested publish directory.
+- **SvelteKit with adapter-netlify**: Produces optimized output for Netlify, with support for server-side rendering and functions.
 - **Edit and redeploy**: Confirms the loop is working end to end.
 You should see changes live after each push.

 If anything breaks, read the Netlify deploy logs, check your branch, confirm the publish directory, and verify that the repository is public and accessible.